 In addition to any financial assistance provided by the School, there are a number of Educational and Charitable trusts which provide assistance with tuition fees.
 We do ask that parents/guardians also apply for support where it is felt a good case can be made for assistance.
 Further information, together with each Trust’s own criteria, may be obtained from the Educational Trusts Forum: http://educational-grants.org

 Parents/Guardians of applicants may approach St Catherine’s School directly or via a third party, such as a primary school or children’s charity.
 The deadline for all applications is 19th November for entrance in the September of the following academic year.
 Please click below for further information on the application process.

 We will offer support to successful candidates who meet our entry requirements where it is shown that support is needed and subject to the availability of funds.

-The application process for the academic year commencing September 2021 is now open and will close on Monday 30 November 2020.
+The application process for the academic year commencing September 2022 will open on Monday 20 September 2021 and will close on Friday 19 November 2021.

-If you require a copy of the Bursary Application Pack please email Mrs Carolyn Wilder, Assistant Bursar, at firstname.lastname@example.org .
+If you require a copy of the Bursary Application Pack please email Mrs Carolyn Wilder, Domestic Bursar, at firstname.lastname@example.org .

 Applications received after this date will not be considered.